proplot-dev/proplot/README.md

    * Includes special kwargs that avoid using unpalatable underlying API.
 For example, draw major ticks every `2` units with `xlocator=2`, or specify a custom range with `xlocator=[0 2 4 8 16]`, instead of digging into `matplotlib.ticker.<Locator>` classes.
 ### Mapping toolkit integration
    * For projection subplots, specify `projection='<name>'` with either `package='basemap'` or `package='cartopy'`.
 Extra arguments to `subplot` will be passed to the `basemap.Basemap` and `cartopy.crs.<Projection>` classes (the relevant cartopy class will be selected based on the `'<name>'` string).
    * Control which subplots are projection subplots with `maps=[n1,n2,...]`, where numbers correspond to the subplot array number.
-Note that if array was not declared explicitly (i.e. the figure is a simple grid), the subplots are automatically numbered from 1 to n (row major).
+Note that if axes numbers were not declared with `array`, the subplots are automatically numbered from 1 to n (row major).
    * `Basemap` instances are added as the attribute `m` their corresponding axes; create plots with (e.g.) `<axis>.m.contourf`.
 These instances are also overwritten to fix issues with `seams` on the edge of the map -- data will be circularly rolled and interpolated to map edges, so that seams are eliminated.
 ### Revised underlying issues with contour and pcolor commands
    * Flipped the unnatural default used by `pcolor` and `contour` functions: that `0`th dimension of the input array is `y`-axis, `1`st dimension is `x`-axis.
 More intuitive to enter array with `0`th dimension on `x`-axis.